 be the secret to a successful relationship.
 It would have saved me a lot of stress if

-The Christmas Stocking and Other Stories is out on 2 November
+The Christmas Stocking and Other Stories is available for £12.99 on Amazon

 Eamonn Holmes and Ruth Langsford

-The pair, both 57, have been together for 22 years and married in 2010.
-They present ITV’s This Morning.
+The pair have been together for over 20 years and married in 2010.
+They present ITV’s This Morning on Fridays.

 ‘We’ve both always worked very hard but probably haven’t been as money conscious as we should have been, so our other shared objective is to save for our pensions!’

 Ruth ‘Adopting our rescue dog, Maggie, has been a lovely joint experience.
 But I think what bonds us most is laughter.
 We both have a great sense of humour – though Eamonn says mine is much bawdier than his, therefore I can’t go into detail!